MichaelKheel/ProKreedz/README.md

 # ProKreedz plugin  [![GitHub release](https://img.shields.io/github/release/michaelkheel/ProKreedz.svg)](https://github.com/MichaelKheel/ProKreedz/releases)
 Initial version of the file **ProKreedz v2.31 by nucLeaR**

-The plugin was created for a specific server and was not expected to ever be made public, therefore it does not have any settings or cvars.
+The plugin was created for a specific server and was not expected to ever be made public, therefore it does not have any settings or cvars

 ### Supported Build
 * ReHLDS 3.4.0.X